Position Title: Provincial Coordinator

 • Good boundaries and just-say-no capacity

-• Proficiency and skills with various information technologies including Google Suites (Sheet, Drive, listservs), WordPress, Slack, Zoom, Jitsi, When2Meet, and Doodle
+• Proficiency and skills with various information technologies, including Google Suites (Sheets, Drive, listservs), WordPress, Slack, Zoom, Jitsi, When2Meet, Doodle, Canva, Instagram and social media

 • Coordination and Organizational Skills

-• Strong organization skills, excellent time management, and ability to regularly update timesheets
+• Strong organization skills, excellent time management, and the ability to regularly update timesheets

 • Ability to deftly navigate complicated structures and timetables